-"I loved it," said Ereninas on studying in the Truckee-Tahoe region.
+"I loved it," said Ereminas on studying in the Truckee-Tahoe region.
 "I went back home and decided I wanted to come back."

-Sunday's race is the third time Ereninas has competed at the Truckee Running Festival.
+Sunday's race is the third time Ereminas has competed at the Truckee Running Festival.
 He was the overall winner in 2014 and finished in second place in 2015.

 "I love competing here," he said.
 "I love the people."

 Bret Sarnquist, 40, of Silver City, New Mexico was this year's overall champion with a time of 1:25:05.
 Helen Mino Faukner, 25, of Redding, was the women's winner with a time of 1:35:24.
 Tahoe City's Kristin Walstad took third place in the women's division and first in the 45- 49-year-old division with a time of 1:41:32.

 Truckee's Carol Lindsay, 66, runs the route to the Waddle Ranch Preserve frequently, but said she's never competed at the Truckee Running Festival.

 "I run this (course) all the time, and I thought, it's a good cause — Girls on the Run," said Lindsay.
 "So I thought, might as well pay some money, and do the run that I do all the time."